liuwei/302-ai-docs/docs/api-overview.md

 ---

+## Unified AI API vs Direct Provider SDK Integration

+Directly integrating individual AI provider SDKs gives teams fine-grained control over each model, but it also introduces significant complexity as systems scale.
+Each provider uses different authentication methods, request schemas, rate limits, and error behaviors, which must be handled and maintained separately.

+A unified AI API abstracts these differences behind a single interface.
+This allows applications to switch or combine models without rewriting business logic, enables centralized observability and cost controls, and simplifies long-term maintenance.
+While direct SDK integration may be suitable for single-model prototypes, unified APIs are typically preferred in production systems that require reliability, flexibility, and multi-provider resilience.

+---

 ## Unified API Design Principles
 Unified APIs aim for consistency, predictability, minimal provider-specific parameters, and clear error handling to facilitate multi-provider integration.